-From 1 October 2008 new planning regulations came into force. (see planning portal).
+From 1 October 2008 new planning regulations came into force. (see planning).
 You can no longer pave over your front garden without considering where the surface water may drain to.

-You will NOT need planning permission if a new driveway uses permeable (or porous) surfacing which allows water to drain through, such as gravel, permeable concrete block paving or porous asphalt, or if the rainwater is directed to a lawn or border to drain naturally within the boundary of your property.
+You will NOT need planning permission if a new driveway uses permeable (or porous) surfacing which allows water to drain through, such as gravel, permeable concrete block paving or porous asphalt, or if the rainwater is directed to a lawn, border or soak-away to drain naturally within the boundary of your property.

 If the surface to be covered is more than five square metres planning permission will be needed for laying traditional, impermeable driveways that do not control rainwater running off onto roads.

-If you are not exempt from the new requirements and need to use a porous or a permeable block paving solution that has the look of standard block paving or cobbles, both Marshalls (Priora) and Bretts (Flow) offer such products.
+If you are not exempt from the new requirements and need to use a porous or a permeable block paving solution that has the look of standard block paving or cobbles, Most manufacturers offer such products.
 Subject to suitability we are able to supply and install these products for you.

 The suitability of permeable paving would be dependant on soil type.
 Basic preparation is the same regardless of finish, with full excavation, site clearance and setting of levels.
 All edges must still be concreted into position.
 Unlike standard block paving which is laid on an MOT type 1 base, sharp sand and finished with a kiln dried joint finishing sand, permeable paving requires a sub-base of 20mm washed aggregate.
 The blocks are then laid on a 6mm washed aggregate, compacted and jointed with 6mm aggregate.

 Permeable Paving Styles

 To ensure high standards we use material supplied by Marshalls.
 To see their full range of materials, colours and patterns please visit their website » Marshalls.